 This easy grilled salmon with bbq sauce recipe is a snap to fix and is really delicious.
 It's a little different twist on how to prepare salmon.
 Most people don't think of trying barbeque sauce with their salmon, but I think you are going to really like it!

-Mix all the ingredients listed above (except salmon) in a medium-sized bowl.
+Mix all the ingredients for the special bbq sauce in a medium-sized bowl.

 Preheat your grill to medium heat.